MicrosoftDocs/gestures-docs/unity-tutorials-3d-object-manipulation-mouse.md

 ## Step 1 - Create the MouseCursor Game Object

 1. Open the project you've created in the [introduction tutorial](unity-tutorials-introduction.md#system-requirements) or create a new Unity project.
-If you choose to create a new project - refer to [step 1 in the introduction tutorial](unity-tutorials-introduction.md#step-1---create-and-configure-a-new-unity-project) to import the [Project Prague toolkit for Unity](https://github.com/Microsoft/Gestures-Samples/blob/master/Unity/Microsoft.Gestures.Toolkit.unitypackage).
+If you choose to create a new project - please import the [Project Prague toolkit for Unity](https://github.com/Microsoft/Gestures-Samples/blob/master/Unity/Microsoft.Gestures.Toolkit.unitypackage) (refer to [step 1 in the introduction tutorial](unity-tutorials-introduction.md#step-1---create-and-configure-a-new-unity-project) to learn how to import the package).

 1. Press **Ctrl+N** to create a new scene and **Ctrl+S** to save the scene, naming it **3D Object Manipulation (Mouse)**.